 The Honeymoon Packing Checklist

-Well, packing for your honeymoon, is not as stressful as planning a wedding.
+Well, packing for your honeymoon is not as stressful as planning a wedding.
 As a result, a lot of couples leave it to the last minute.
-We will not suggest you to do that, unless you want to encounter the mother of all disappointments.
+We will not suggest you do that unless you want to encounter the mother of all disappointments.
 This is your time alone with him, away from the world.
 It should be memorable with no hitches.

 Source: Matt Kennedy Photography

-Make a checklist to avoid some things.
-Like missing out on your choice destination, because you didn’t book early.
+Make a honeymoon checklist to avoid some things.
+Like missing out on your chosen destination, because you didn’t book early.
 Passport expiry issues, ticket booking or forgetting some travel items.

 Here I present to you, a honeymoon packing checklist for every couple.